realumhelp/Creality-K1-and-K1-Max_wiki/Wiki-Changelog.md

 **28/09/2023**
 - Updated script to v1.9 to remove TLS certificate validation when downloading files.
+- Updated script to v2.0 to add support for motherboard buzzer.

 **23/09/2023**
 - Updated Custom Boot Display for K1.